JacobLinCool/LeetCode-Stats-Card/README.md

 ### Extensions

+Extension, it is a comma-separated list of extension names.

-Now there is only a notable extension: `activity`.
+Now there is only two notable extension: `activity` and `contest`.

+NOTICE: You can only use one of `activity` and `contest` at a time now, maybe they can be used together in the future.

 > But actually animation, font, theme, and external stylesheet are all implemented by extensions and enabled by default.

-Want to contribute a `contest` or `nyan-cat` extension?
+Want to contribute a `nyan-cat` extension?
 PR is welcome!

 #### `activity`